What is a Bite Splint?

 Bite splits can be immensely helpful to people who clench their teeth while they’re asleep.
 They have smooth interior surfaces that remain next to the gums and the teeth.
 These appliances’ exterior surfaces are tough, fully transparent and sturdy.

-These splints can assist people who have bruxism.
 They can just as easily assist those who have TMJ disorders.
 These disorders negatively interfere with the joints and chewing muscles that serve as the pathways between skulls and lower jaws.

 Bite splints are made using plastic.
 Dentists place them straight on top of the upper teeth.
 They enable the teeth to remain in their appropriate positions.
 These appliances can alter how the teeth bite when they merge.
 They, because of that, help minimise teeth wear.
 People who have persistent teeth grinding and clenching patterns are usually prone to severe wear.
 These splints have textures that are markedly softer than those of natural teeth.
 That’s the reason they can be so effective in keeping grinding and clenching habits under control.